Ordisoftware/Hebrew-Calendar/README.md

 #### 2020.08.__ - Version 4.2

 - Add tools menu duplicated in the tray icon.
-- Add option to enable/disable the web links menu.
+- Add option to enable or disable the web links menu.
-- Add option to enable/disable the suspend reminder menu.
+- Add option to enable or disable the suspend reminder functionality.
-- Add button to disable auto lock in lock session form.
+- Add button to disable auto lock option in lock session form.
-- Add mute windows volume when stop media playing.
+- Add mute windows volume in addition to stop media playing.
-- Fix stop media playing in session lock form (stop instead of play/pause media).
+- Fix stop media playing (stop instead of play/pause media).
 - Fix app not responding on windows logoff or system shutdown.
 - Improve check update to allow auto update or direct download or open app web page.
-- Some UI/UX improvments.
+- Some UI/UX improvements.
+- Some code refactorings.

 #### 2020.08.22 - Version 4.1